-INTELLECTUAL INQUIRY AND PRACTICE: COLLECTING, ANALYZING, AND COMMUNICATING INFORMATION AND MASTERING MODES OF INQUIRY
+INTELLECTUAL INQUIRY AND PRACTICE: COLLECTING, ANALYZING, AND COMMUNICATING INFORMATION AND MASTERING MODES OF INQUIRY organization or contributes to the well-being of a vulnerable population.

-Students pursuing a Bachelor of Social Work Degree must complete SW 400 Social Work Research.
-Students are required to write a review of the literature and complete a group community-based research project that directly benefits an agency or organization or contributes to the well-being of a vulnerable population.
 Students critically analyze and write a research report based on their findings and present their report to the class.
 Students must also complete SW 497 and SW 498 or SW 499 Social Work Field Capstone course that enables students to integrate social work knowledge with practice experience.
 Students complete 440 hours of social work practice in a social service agency.